jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

     AssertionError: True is not false

   Oops!
-It looks like I cannot do that since the statements are the opposite of the `if statements`_, I change or_ to and_
+It looks like I cannot do that since this statement is the opposite of the combination of the 2 `if statements`_, I change or_ to and_

   .. code-block:: python